European Midwest Micro/Macro Conference

 On October 17-18, 2019, the 2nd European Midwest Micro/Macro Conference (EM3C) will take place in Chicago.
 The conference will focus on the role of microdata for macroeconomics.
 Microdata for the purposes of EM3C is broadly defined and includes (but is not limited to) survey data, administrative data, experimental data, expectations data, etc. Work with new, previously unexplored microdata is especially welcome.
 The macro part of EM3C is also broadly defined and includes growth and business cycle topics, fiscal and monetary policy, consumption, investment, labor topics, price setting, sentiment and uncertainty research, etc. Participation has been confirmed by Adrien Auclert (Stanford University and CEPR), Corina Boar (New York University), Joe Vavra (The University of Chicago Booth School of Business) and Arlene Wong (Princeton University).

-The conference is sponsored by the Fama-Miller center at the University of Chicago Booth School of Business and is hosted at the Gleacher Center.
+The conference is hosted by the Fama-Miller Center for Research in Finance at the University of Chicago Booth School of Business.
 EM3C is a joint initiative of economists working at the intersection of micro and macro in Europe and the US Midwest.
-Kurt Mitman (Stockholm University Institute for International Economic Studies and CEPR) is the lead organizer this year and Michael Weber (The University of Chicago Booth School of Business) the local organiser.
+Kurt Mitman (Stockholm University Institute for International Economic Studies and CEPR) is the lead organizer this year and Yueran Ma and Michael Weber (both of The University of Chicago Booth School of Business) are the local organisers.